sircle31/t-metaset-python/README.md

 ## Access to the Test Datasets used in the Paper

 The full data used for the numerical experiment in the paper is available [here](https://ideal.mech.northwestern.edu/software/) (under 'Datasets') upon official request.
-In this repo, part of the 2D orthotropic mechanical metamaterial dataset is provided under `./data` for quick reproduction of the result of Task II-2 -- (promoting a dataset biased towards high elastic anisotropy -- in the paper.
+In this repo, part of the 2D orthotropic mechanical metamaterial dataset is provided under `./data` for quick reproduction of the result of Task II-2 &mdash (promoting a dataset biased towards high elastic anisotropy &mdash in the paper.

 ## Relevant Publications